 Redefining success is not just our motto, but a living reality for each individual’s journey at IIS.
 Our school teaches students the importance of self-belief, confidence, individuality and above all else happiness so that they can pave the way for their own journey of success.
-We take great pride in providing an inclusive environment, with two educational approaches: Mainstream and Supported Learning, based on our flexible syllabus following the Australian Curriculum.
+We take great pride in providing an inclusive environment, with two educational approaches: Mainstream and Mainstream With Support, based on our flexible syllabus following the Australian Curriculum.

 Learning in The Primary Years

 Our school takes a holistic approach to teaching as we believe the early years are crucial to establishing a love for learning.
 By fostering natural curiosity and creativity, we help form the foundations of future learning.
-Through our flexible and stimulating curriculum, children have the opportunity to drive their learning, ask questions, ponder and challenge ideas and actively engage in new experiences.
+Through our flexible, stimulating and personalised curriculum, our students have the opportunity to drive their learning, ask questions, ponder and challenge ideas and actively engage in new experiences.

 - Students develop knowledge, skills and understandings about the English language and literature.
 They will learn to create and interpret a range of literary and factual text.